 $321,752,656

-Set in 1962 America, "Green Book" follows Frank "Tony Lip" Vallelonga, a working-class Italian-American bouncer, who becomes the driver for Dr. Don Shirley, a famed black pianist, on a tour through the segregated Deep South.
+Set in 1962 America, "Green Book" tells the story of Frank "Tony Lip" Vallelonga, an Italian-American bouncer who becomes the chauffeur for Dr. Don Shirley, a celebrated Black pianist, as they embark on a tour through the segregated Deep South.

-They rely on "The Green Book," a travel guide for safe havens for African Americans during a time of rampant racial discrimination.
+The duo relies on "The Green Book," a travel guide that identifies safe places for African Americans during an era of widespread racial discrimination.
+This historic context shapes their journey, bringing both tension and growth.

-Based on a true story, the film uses humor and drama to portray the realities of racial discrimination while highlighting the power of human connection.
+Inspired by true events, the film masterfully blends humor and drama to examine the realities of racism, while emphasizing the transformative power of friendship and empathy.

-"Green Book" achieved critical acclaim, winning Best Picture and Best Supporting Actor Oscars, and resonated with audiences, becoming a box office success.
+"Green Book" garnered critical acclaim, winning the Oscars for Best Picture and Best Supporting Actor, and connected with audiences worldwide to become a major box office hit.

 ActionComedyCrime